Teachers and Parents

 Hi, I'm Rebecca Bishop

-In my extensive experience as a holistic therapist, I've witnessed remarkable transformations as clients release layers of pain and trauma from their childhood.
+In my extensive experience as a holistic therapist, I've witnessed powerful transformations as clients released layers of pain and trauma from their childhood.

 This led me to question 'if we mainly operate from our subconscious (which was mostly programmed before the age of seven), then why not work with young children and make an impactful change that will serve them for the rest of their lives?'.

-As a qualified NLP Master Practitioner, Energy Alignment Method Mentor, and RQF Level 5 Trainer, my own journey of self-discovery revealed a significant obstacle to healing: an inability to fully feel emotions, which throughout my 20’s and 30’s resulted in often feeling low and depressed.
+As a qualified NLP Master Practitioner, Energy Alignment Method Mentor, and RQF Level 5 Trainer, my own journey of self-discovery revealed that I had an inability to fully feel emotions, which throughout my 20’s and 30’s resulted in often feeling low and depressed.

-Rooted in core beliefs such as ‘it's wrong to feel anger’, ‘angry people are bad,’ and ‘it’s not acceptable to cry’ I learned to suppress my emotions and instead, perceived the world as a frightening place.
+Rooted in core beliefs like 'it’s wrong to feel anger,' 'angry people are bad,' and 'it’s not acceptable to cry', I learned to suppress my emotions.
+This inability to feel kept me stuck when it came to romantic relationships and made the world feel like a frightening place.

 What Teachers are Saying